-- Facility Planning: Services include facility design, facility resilience assessment and planning, assessment of infrastructure needs for operational efficiency, and documentation of current and planned facilities. - Transportation Planning and Advocacy: Support for the Operations Department optimizing gates and terminals, analyzing traffic flow and circulation, and evaluating new communications and data collection technologies.

-- Project Feasibility Development: Support Environmental and Engineering Departments by maintaining a general understanding of all focus areas within the group, especially the environmental specialties.
-With this overall perspective, to the team assists with opportunity assessment reviews and strategic port planning.

-- Strategic Planning and Visioning:

-Services include developing land use

-plans and supporting the development of

-strategic and business plans.
-Review and

-provide comment on new and updated
+- Facility Planning: Services include facility design, facility resilience assessment and planning, assessment of infrastructure needs for operational efficiency, and documentation of current and planned facilities. - Transportation Planning and Advocacy: Support for optimizing gates and terminals, analyzing traffic flow and circulation, and evaluating new communications and data collection technologies. - Project Feasibility Development: Support development by maintaining a general understanding of all focus areas within the organization.
+With this overall perspective, to the team assists with opportunity assessment reviews and strategic port planning. - Strategic Planning and Visioning: Support the Coordinated Course Annual Program with a key role in developing materials for the Managing Member Retreat.
+This includes affirming the long-range vision and supporting development of the budget by illustrating the CIP projects for the commission.
+Services also include developing land use plans and supporting the development of organizational strategic plans.
+Review and comment on new and updated local,

-local, state, and federal policy and
+- state, and federal policy and regulatory documents to protect the interests of the Port.

+- Grant Program Coordination: Ensure a

+unified and proactive approach to grant

+procurement.
+Grants are sought to help

+offset the cost of infrastructure, facility,

+technology, and planning whenever

+feasible.
+Coordination efforts encompass

+tracking priority projects, encouraging a

+state of project readiness, tracking grant

-regulatory documents to protect the
+programs, staff support to the Grant

-interests of the Port.
-These plans can

-range from State Freight Master Plans to

-City Comprehensive Plans.

-- Grant Coordination: Coordinate grant application efforts to ensure a unified and proactive approach.
-Grants are sought to help offset the cost of infrastructure, facility, technology, and planning whenever feasible.
-Coordination efforts encompass tracking priority projects and grant programs.
-The team also provides staff support to the Grant Steering Committee and communicating with staff involved in grant writing as well as providing commission updates.
+Steering Committee, and communicating

+with staff involved in grant writing as well

+as providing commission updates.

-2022 Planning Goals
+2023 Planning Goals

-The major goals for 2021 include, leading a vulnerability assessment study and advancing related policies, coordination of Seattle Master Use Permit (MUP) operational condition requirements for Terminal 5, coordination and technical support for Sound Transit on ST3 link extensions north and south and Sounder expansion, technical support for the West Seattle Bridge closure, advocacy at Puget Sound Regional Council, Commercial support for new business opportunities, and continued coordination with the NWSA Government Relations, Operations, and Commercial teams, and coordination of grant opportunities.
-Planning will also lead the homeport of Tacoma's work on the Tideflats Subarea Plan.
+The major goals for 2023 include, completing the vulnerability assessment response framework and advancing related policies, advancing Coordinated Course to 2035 visioning and project tracking, coordination and technical support for Sound Transit on ST3 link extensions north and south and Sounder expansion, advocacy at Puget Sound Regional Council, technical support for new business opportunities, and continued coordination with the NWSA Government Relations, Operations, and Commercial teams, and coordination of the Grant Program.
+Planning will also lead the homeport of Tacoma's work on the Tideflats Subarea Plan and a Master Plan for the Earley Business Center.

-Appendix A Bond Income Calculation
+Appendix A: Bond Income Calculation